reneweb/crius/README.md

 `buckets_in_window` - Trychis is using a rolling window to track success/error calls, this property defines the amount of buckets in a window (buckets_in_window * bucket_size_in_ms is the overall length in ms of the window) - Default 10

 `bucket_size_in_ms` - This property defines the ms a bucket is long, i.e. each x ms a new bucket will be created (buckets_in_window * bucket_size_in_ms is the overall length in ms of the window) - Default 1000

+`threadpool_size` - Size of the thread pool used to run the command - Default 10